Counselling services

 How Does EMDR Therapy Work?

-Eye Movement Desensitization and Reprocessing therapy can be an intense, emotional experience, which is why it is treated in 8 phases.
-Your therapist will work with you to increase your emotional tolerance and emotional regulation so that you can deal with your distressing emotions.
+Eye Movement Desensitization and Reprocessing therapy can be deeply emotional, which is why it is treated in 8 phases.
+Throughout the EMDR process, your therapist will work with you to enhance your emotional regulation and tolerance, empowering you to deal with your distressing emotions.
+Contact us today to learn more about EMDR Therapy in Calgary.

 The Eight Phases of EMDR